Azure/Avere/src/terraform/examples/e2e/README.md

 1. Run `cd ~/e2e/6.compute.scheduler` in a local shell (Bash or PowerShell)
 1. Review and edit the config values in `config.auto.tfvars` for your deployment.
    * Make sure you have sufficient compute cores quota available in your Azure subscription.
-   * Make sure the "imageId" config has the correct value for an image in your Azure subscription.
+   * Make sure the **imageId** config references the correct custom image in your Azure subscription.
 1. Run `terraform init -backend-config ../0.global/backend.config` to initialize the current local directory (append `-upgrade` if older providers are detected)
 1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (append `-destroy` to delete Azure resources)
 1. Review and confirm the displayed Terraform deployment plan (add, change and/or destroy Azure resources)